 Here you see the filler applied and drying.
 It looks like a mess at first but after it dries and you hit it with a sanding bar or sanding block, almost all of the filler material with sand away leaving only the sub-surface recesses filled.

 Once it all dries it’s time to sand.

 When using a sanding bar I sand it at an angle to the sheeting grain and edge directions.
 Being stiff and straight, the sanding bar knocks off the high points and produces a smooth wave-free surface.
 So before doing any filling of seams or dings, smooth all the surfaces with the sanding bar, then wipe the whole fuselage down to remove all the dust.
 I use an automotive tack cloth.

 Here you see the first application of filler sanded smooth.
 It usually takes two or three applications to get everything nice and smooth.

 Once the fuselage has been sanded with the 150 grit, switch to the 220 grit paper and now, you can use sheets of sandpaper folded into thirds and sand the surface by hand.
 You will be able to feel if there is a sharp seam or bump which you can address again with the sanding bar.

 Here is the nose of the fuselage with the sheeting around former F-1.
 The firewall will eventually be glued against this former.
 Also note that the bottom chin section is left un-sheeted for now.
 This is so we can fit the wing into place and install the big alignment dowel through Former F-3 and into the leading edge of the wing.

 Once you happy with the smoothness of the sheeting, wipe it down and set aside so you don’t add more dents that will need filling.
-After the firewall is attached it will be ready for glassing using Z-Poxy Finishing Resin and .75 oz.
-FG cloth.
-Also, I love my Robart Super Stand as it is made of foam and does a great job supporting your fuselage keeping it up off the workbench.
-So for now, lets start on the wing!
+After the firewall is attached and the lower sheeting has been applied and sanded smooth, the fuselage will be ready for glassing using Z-Poxy Finishing Resin and .75 oz. fiberglass cloth.
+Also, be sure to use maintenance stand to keep the fuselage up and off of the workbench.